Nurcan wrote in looking for a song about going to Timbuktu. Here’s what Nurcan wrote…

 Timbuktu was a major trading center for gold, salt and slaves, from the year 1200 AD, until at least the second half of the 16th century.

 If anyone is familiar with the song Nurcan is looking for, please comment below.

 UPDATE: Nurcan wrote me again and posted the song in the comments below.
 It’s the Australian version of “The Sailor Went to Sea”.

 This article was posted on Saturday, July 22nd, 2006 at 4:27 pm and is filed under Australian Kids Songs, Children's Songs, Countries & Cultures, Going to Timbuktu, Languages, Mali, Questions, Tamasheq, The Sailor Went to Sea, Timbuktu, Timbuktu, Tuareg, Words & Phrases.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 12 Responses to ““Going to Timbuktu”… Where is Timbuktu Anyway?”